Turf Paradise Race Course

-Turf Paradise is a thoroughbred and quarter horse racetrack located at 19th Avenue and Bell Road, in the Deer Valley section of Phoenix, Arizona in the United States.
+Turf Paradise is a thoroughbred and quarter horse racetrack located at 19th Avenue and Bell Road, in the Deer Valley section of Phoenix, Arizona.
 It opened in 1956.
-It is owned and operated by local entrepreneur Jerry Simms.

 Turf Paradise is typically open for racing from early November through April.
-It is widely known as the home of the Turf Paradise Derby in February, an official prep race for the Kentucky Derby.
+It hosts the Turf Paradise Derby for three-year-olds in February, a prep race for the Kentucky Derby (although the race does not offer any qualifying points).

+Turf Paradise is owned and operated by local entrepreneur Jerry Simms, along with several partners.
+The Turf Paradise property had faced redevelopment after a real estate company entered into a purchase agreement in April 2023.
+It was reported in late September 2023 that the purchase agreement had fallen through and that a new buyer had emerged with the intention of continuing live racing at the track.